Salsa congress: Los Angeles Salsa Congress

 In 1999 the salsa promoter Albert Torres organized the first salsa congress in the United States in Los Angeles.
 The congress was originally called the "West Coast Salsa Congress", but was later changed to the "LA Salsa Congress" as more cities on the West Coast began hosting congresses.
 Held every May, the congress grew to become one of the largest salsa events in the world.
 In 2013 the event was renamed to the "LA Salsa Fest".
 In 2019 the LA Salsa Fest came to a close, after 20 years in operation after the death of its founder.

 Salsa congresses in Europe

-By 2013, salsa congresses and festivals had become an annual tradition in almost half of the main European cities, the oldest being the "World Salsa Congress" in Valencia (Spain) organized by Fermín Olaya, London (UK), Berlin (Germany), Warsaw (Poland), Vilnius (Lithuania), Budapest (Hungary), Brasov (Romania), Split (Croatia), Milan (Italy), Riga (Latvia), Munich (Germany), Maribor (Slovenia), Edinburgh (Scotland) and many others.
+By 2013, salsa congresses and festivals had become an annual tradition in almost half of the main European cities, the oldest being the "World Salsa Congress" in Valencia (Spain) organized by Fermín Olaya, London (UK), Berlin (Germany), Warsaw] (Poland), Vilnius (Lithuania), Budapest (Hungary), Brașov (Romania), Split (Croatia), Milan (Italy), Riga (Latvia), Munich (Germany), Maribor (Slovenia), Edinburgh (Scotland) and many others.